5 Best Photo Filter Apps for iPhone and Android (2022)

 - Simplified, intuitive interface

-Snapseed's lightweight photo editing and filter app makes it easy to alter photos on the go.
+Snapseed's lightweight photo editing and filter app make it easy to alter photos on the go.
 It features a number of editing features, filters, presets, and auto-adjustment tools that take the hassle out of editing.
 Despite all Snapseed's tools, its Tune Image function may be the most impressive.

 The feature fine-tunes photos with customizable scales that allow you to capture the perfect balance of warmth, light, and color.
 On the downside, Snapseed does present a moderate learning curve and lacks the guided modules found in PhotoDirector.